 At KS4 & 5 we offer a programme of study support sessions for all students.
 This provides students with an environment where they can reinforce their understandings and develop further.

 Students who pursue a career in Design and Technology have a wide range of fields to enter.
-Exciting careers that strongly benefit form qualifications in Design and Technology are Engineering, Product Design, Architecture, Food Technologist, Interior Design, Graphic Design, Chef, dieticians, Media - Advertising; Marketing; Market Research; Television, Entertainment - Special Effects; Stage Design; Costumes; Props, Desktop Publishing - Newspapers; Magazines; Photography, Construction, Robotics, Manufacturing Processes, Computer Aided Design & Manufacture and Teaching to mention a few!
+Exciting careers that strongly benefit form qualifications in Design and Technology are Engineering, Product Design, Architecture, Food Technologist, Food Scientist, Catering Manager, Interior Design, Graphic Design, Chef, dieticians, Media - Advertising; Marketing; Market Research; Television, Entertainment - Special Effects; Stage Design; Costumes; Props, Desktop Publishing - Newspapers; Magazines; Photography, Construction, Robotics, Manufacturing Processes, Computer Aided Design & Manufacture and Teaching to mention a few!

 It is clear to me that D&T offers an unrivalled opportunity to inspire more young people towards a career in engineering and technology.
 Given the very significant projected talent shortfall in these areas … this is a hugely valuable subject.”